papachristoumarios/papachristoumarios.github.io/index.md

 {:.profile}
 ![profile](profile.jpg){: style="float: left; width: 45%; margin: 25px"}

-**Excited to announce that I will be joining the W.P.
-Carey School of Business at Arizona State University as a tenure-track Assistant Professor of Information Systems in Fall 2025!
-Please reach out if you are interested in collaborating with me!**
+I am an Assitant Professor of Information Systems at the W.P.
+Carey School of Business at Arizona State University.

-I am a rising fifth-year Ph.D. candidate in the _Computer Science Department_ at _Cornell University_; extremely fortunate to be advised by Prof. [Jon Kleinberg](http://www.cs.cornell.edu/home/kleinber/).
+I hold a Ph.D. in Computer Science from Cornell University; where I had the fortune to be advised by  [Jon Kleinberg](http://www.cs.cornell.edu/home/kleinber/).

-I work on algorithms and networks, exploring their roles within large-scale social and information systems, and understanding their wider societal implications.
+I work on the economics of networks, exploring their roles within large-scale social and information systems, and understanding their wider societal implications.
 I am also affiliated with [Cornell's Artificial Intelligence, Policy, and Practice (AIPP)](https://aipp.cis.cornell.edu/) initiative.

 I am interested in